Unexpected Symmetries of Kerr Black Hole Scattering: The integrable sector of Kerr black hole dynamics

 which reduces to $(0, \vec{p}_\infty)$ in the COM frame.
 Since $y$, $E_1$, $E_2$, and $|\vec{p}_\infty| \propto \sqrt{y^2 - 1}$ are also conserved under Dirac bracket evolution, the magnitude of $\vec{p}_{\rm rel}$ is fixed.
 Writing $(\vec{v}_1,\vec{v}_2)$ in terms of $(\vec{v}_{\rm CM},|\vec{p}_{\infty}| \vec{u}_{\rm rel})$, where $\vec{u}_{\rm rel} = \vec{p}_{\rm rel} / |\vec{p}_{\infty}|$ is a unit vector, implies four additional reductions, yielding a final phase space of dimension $12-4 = 8$.

 Therefore we obtain the reduced phase space $\mathcal{H}^{\rm red}_{\rm 2B}$

 This dynamical system, with a $2n$-dimensional reduced phase space equipped with a Dirac bracket structure, is said to be asymptotically integrable in the Liouville sense\footnote{In our case, although there is no Hamiltonian in the usual sense, the radial action generates a flow on the reduced phase space that plays an analogous role to a Hamiltonian vector field.
-It would be interesting to place this concept on a rigorous footing.} if there exist $n$ independent phase-space functions $F_i$---said to be in \textit{involution}---that are all mutually commuting under the Dirac brackets, i.e. $\{F_i, F_j\}_{\DB} = 0$ for all $i,j$.
-Notice that this notion is \emph{generically weaker} than the usual bulk integrability in the Liouville sense: the separability of the on-shell radial action in terms of the conserved charges does not directly imply the ones of the equations of motion; see for instance the case of the spinning probe in Kerr spacetime \cite{Witzany:2019nml,Gonzo:2024zxo,Witzany:2024ttz,Skoupy:2024uan}.
+It would be interesting to place this concept on a rigorous footing.} if there exist $n$ independent phase-space functions $F_i$ -- said to be in \textit{involution} -- that are all mutually commuting under the Dirac brackets, i.e. $\{F_i, F_j\}_{\DB} = 0$ for all $i,j$.
+This notion is \emph{generically weaker} than bulk Liouville integrability: the existence of commuting asymptotic charges does not guarantee that the full equations of motion admit the same number of conserved quantities in involution.
+As seen in the spinning-probe dynamics in Kerr~\cite{Witzany:2019nml,Gonzo:2024zxo,Witzany:2024ttz,Skoupy:2024uan,Ramond:2022vhj,Ramond:2024sfp,Ramond:2024ozy} and discussed earlier, the obstruction arises from curvature-dependent spin couplings that are absent in the asymptotic on-shell regime but are present in the local bulk dynamics, breaking the correspondence between asymptotic and local conservation laws.

 While the reduced phase space \eqref{eq:phase-space_fin} is the natural one for the conservative dynamics of spinning black hole binaries, we showed earlier that there exists further conservation laws, at least for a spinning probe particle in Kerr.
 Using their asymptotic expansion \eqref{eq:conserved-quantities-asymptotic}, we define